IATI/IATI-Extra-Documentation/en/organisation-standard/iati-organisations/iati-organisation/total-budget.rst

 	...
 	</total-budget>

-| Full example with all child element.
+| Full example with all child elements.

 .. code-block:: xml
 	:emphasize-lines: 1, 9